carsonswope/3d-beats/readme.md

 To generate fingertip positions, the mean shift algorithm is used to find the center of each classification region.
 The original depth image is then sampled at the determined pixel, to find the height of each fingertip above the plane.

+## Installation

+Download the latest installer from the releases page.

-## Instructions for installation / development.
+## Instructions for local development

-Unfortunately, it's not very well packaged for easy distribution at the moment.
-To start, you will need:
+To set up your system for local development, you will need:

 - [microsoft visual studio 2019](https://visualstudio.microsoft.com/downloads/) (2019).
 Unfortunately you have to download the whole thing just to get the compiler toolkit
 - [cuda toolkit](https://developer.nvidia.com/cuda-11.3.0-download-archive?target_os=Windows&target_arch=x86_64) (11.3 ?
 Maybe other versions would work)